 This octave pertains to higher frequency elements such as cymbals and hi-hats.
 A common technique is to apply a shelving boost at 12,000 Hz to make the music seem more hi-fidelity, detailed and to prevent aural fatigue.
 Popular frequencies are 8 kHz, 10 kHz, and 15 kHz.
 When boosting here, the purpose is to increase timbre clarity and add air.
 Cuts are used to remove resonance from instruments, as well as vocal sibilance.

-Basic mixing mistakes to avoid
+Basic mixing mistakes to AVOID!

-STEP 3: Another advice on how to mix music is to only use track volumes at first with no additional plugins.
+#3.
+Only use track volumes at first with no additional plugins.
 A whole song can be balanced just by using the volume faders.

-STEP 9: An unmissable processing tool in music production is compression.
+#9.
 Compression reduces the gain of any signal above a decibel “threshold” according to a “ratio”.
 A higher ratio results in more compression.

 - Attack = how long it takes to start this reduction